-Application Information: Applicants are invited to provide a concise curriculum vitae including personal details, church involvement, career experience, academic attainments and addressing the criteria listed in the Position Description.
+Applicants are invited to provide a concise curriculum vitae including personal details, church involvement, career experience, academic attainments and addressing the criteria listed in this Position Description under Essential Duties and Responsibilities.
 Three referees are required to be listed, including one church reference demonstrating an active faith.

 Please note that the College does not accept unsolicited agency approaches.
 We expect candidates to apply directly.

 Donvale Christian College:

 Donvale Christian College is located in the eastern suburbs of Melbourne having opened in 1975.
 The current enrolment is over 1500 students from Prep to Year 12 and the total number of employees is approximately 200.